NHS Scotland deal signed for mesh removal surgery in US

 - Once the mesh is implanted, it is very difficult to remove

+Mr Yousaf said the overall cost of the scheme was expected to reach £2m to £3m.
+This includes reimbursements for women who have already paid for private surgery.

+But he said there would be no cap on the funding that would limit the number of patients able to go to the US.

-Thousands of women have been given transvaginal mesh implants in Scotland to treat incontinence and prolapse - conditions many women suffer after childbirth.
+Thousands of women have been given transvaginal mesh implants in Scotland to treat incontinence and prolapse - conditions many suffer after childbirth.

 Some paid thousands of pounds to get private treatment to alleviate their symptoms.